joj-macho/Computational-Programming-Playground/newtons-method/README.md

 - The program starts by defining the `main` function.

-- The `newton` function implements the Newton-Raphson method to find the root of a given function.
+- The `newton_raphson` function implements the Newton-Raphson method to find the root of a given function.

 - The method uses the derivative of the function to iteratively refine the guess for the root until the function value is within the desired accuracy or the maximum iterations are reached.